mkdocs/mkdocs/docs/user-guide/plugins.md

 ##### on_build_error

-:   The `build_error` event is called after a `mkdocs.exceptions.BuildError` or
+:   The `build_error` event is called after an exception of any kind
-    `mkdocs.exceptions.PluginError` is caught by MkDocs during the build process.
+    is caught by MkDocs during the build process.
     Use this event to clean things up before MkDocs terminates.
 Note that any other events which were scheduled to run after the error will have been skipped.
 See [Handling Errors] for more details.